BoChenGroup/WHAI/README.md

 ## Data

-The 20news and MNIST datasets are included in the data folder.
+The Original 20news and MNIST datasets are included in the data folder.
+If you want to calulate the per-heldout-word perplexity, you may need to partition the date according to the describtion in section 3.1.

 RCV1 dataset are provided by Cong et al. (2017)